Sider Enterprise Database Guide

 max_allowed_packetis big enough for performance.
 (We recommend setting the value larger than 20 MB.)

 The database load of Sider is not that heavy but consumes a fair amount of storage.
-We provide Sider SaaS on three AWS RDS instances with:
+We provide Sider SaaS on two AWS RDS instances with:

 - sideci: 8 GB of RAM, 100 GB of storage